yzy0080/CW_ICA/README.md

 This repository contains four R code files:

 The tutorial on the CW_ICA method.
-The simulation results in the manuscript can be reproduced using this tutorial.
+The simulation results in the paper can be reproduced using this tutorial.

 The defined function "CWICA" is used for automatically determining optimal number of ICs.